 The life that is not ours but our Mom’s so there could never be explained I for a daughter but always me, and this is “Me”, that builds the strength between mother and daughter relationship.

-Whatever you do and achieve but in this life, there are varied layers in the explanation with some naturally understandable but some need comprehensive details and exposition.
+Whatever you do and achieve in this life, there are varied layers in the explanation with some naturally understandable but some need comprehensive details and exposition.
 This is the story of a bond with my mother.
-The day God had sent me into her womb, a beautiful baby with curly hair and fair skin, who was physically attached with my Mom, instilling everything from her, when she would cry, I would cry too and when she would laugh, I would also binge with a smile.
+The day God had sent me into her womb, a beautiful baby with curly hair and fair skin, who was physically attached to my Mom, instilling everything from her, when she would cry, I would cry too and when she would laugh, I would also binge with a smile.
 When she would sing, her musical notes would enchant me, an unexplainable surrealistic experience that anyone could hardly imagine.

-But when I was out and umbilical cord cut I was physically detached, but not fully as I was always in her laps and getting milk from her breasts.
+But when I was out and the umbilical cord cut I was physically detached, but not fully as I was always in her lap and getting milk from her breasts.
 That baby moment is beyond even God’s send angel’s expression.
-It was “me moment”, me and my mom, two physical bodies imbibed in soulful one.
+It was a “me moment”, me and my mom, two physical bodies imbibed in a soulful one.
 But when I started crawling, and finally took the first step on the floor of my parents’ heavenly abode, that they call home.
-It was still “Me” moment, me and my mother who were in a bond eternity, the emotions that are deep as oceanic waves and intensity that hardly could anyone fathom.
+It was still a “Me” moment, me and my mother who were in a bond eternity, the emotions that are deep as oceanic waves and intensity that hardly could anyone fathom.

-In what a better way can I explain the bond in this short stanza that is wheedled in me?
+In what better way can I explain the bond in this short stanza that is wheedled in me?

 A divine and solemn touch that could not besiege